S&P closes essentially flat as investors wait for a catalyst

-The S&P 500 (.SPX) ended a languid session nominally lower on Monday, with investors standing by on news of a global minimum corporate tax rate, lingering inflation fears, and a lack of market-moving catalysts.
+NEW YORK (Reuters) - The S&P 500 ended a languid session nominally lower on Monday, with investors standing by on news of a global minimum corporate tax rate, lingering inflation fears, and a lack of market-moving catalysts.

-The Dow (.DJT) joined the S&P to close in negative territory, while the Nasdaq (.IXIC) ended higher.
+The Dow joined the S&P to close in negative territory, while the Nasdaq ended higher.
 Still, the S&P and the Dow remained within one percentage point of their record closing highs.

 “Thematically, we’re done with earnings, so you have this lull in between earnings when what drives the market is economic data points,” said Joseph Sroka, chief investment officer at NovaPoint in Atlanta.
 “There’s not a lot of impetus for investors to take action today.”